schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/PracticeQuiz.rst.txt

 .. fillintheblank:: reeborg_while_repeat_if_else

-    Reeborg is holding a large handful of carrots, and is planning to plant them as he walks around a world that looks like this:
+    Reeborg is holding a large handful of carrots, and is planning to plant them as it walks around a world that looks like this:

     .. image:: images/quiz_if_else_start.png